humancomputerintegration/FeetThrough/README.md

 This is the repository for PCB schematics and code for electrical stimulation used in the "FeetThrough: Electrotactile Foot Interface that Preserves Real-World Sensations" paper (ACM UIST2023).

 **Summary**: FeetThrough is an open-source device that allows you to control external applications.
-Its hardware is built on top of an ESP32 microcontroller (you can use your favorite microcontroller), custom-built multiplexer and a electrical stimulator (we used the medical-grade Rehastim).
-We provide schematics for electrodes and multiplexer and simple python code for electrical stimulation.
-By implementing multiplxer and preparing stimulator, you can test electrical stimulation for feet.
+Its hardware is built on an ESP32 microcontroller (you can use your favorite microcontroller), a custom-built multiplexer, and an electrical stimulator (we used the medical-grade Rehastim).
+We provide schematics for electrodes, multiplexers, and simple Python codes for electrical stimulation.
+By implementing a multiplexer and preparing a stimulator, you can test electrical stimulation for feet.
 Regarding the details of the electrode design, please refer to our paper.

 ![FeetThrough_image](images/FeetThrough_teaser.jpg)